-The Head Injury Criterion (HIC) and Crash Tests
+The Head Injury Criterion (HIC) part 1: Crash Tests, Severity Index

 In the 1950s, cars were efficient killing machines.
 There were no such things as airbags, safety belts, anti-lock breaking, crumple zones or plastic knobs.
 Ralph Nader pressured car manufacturers in the 1960s and 1970s to produce safer cars - and it worked.